camunda/camunda-docs-manual/content/reference/rest/job/post-set-job-retries.md

   </tr>
   <tr>
     <td>jobIds</td>
-    <td>A list of job ids to set retries to.</td>
+    <td>A list of job ids to set retries for.</td>
   </tr>
   <tr>
     <td>jobQuery</td>
     <td>
-      A job query like the request body described by
+      A job query like the request body for the
       <a href="{{< relref "reference/rest/job/post-query.md#request-body" >}}">
-        <code>POST /job</code>
+        Get Jobs (POST)
-      </a>.
+      </a> method.
     </td>
   </tr>
   <tr>
     <td>retries</td>
-    <td>An integer representing number of retries.
-Please note that it cannot be negative or null.</td>
+    <td>An integer representing the number of retries.
+Please note that the value cannot be negative or null.</td>
   </tr>
 </table>

-Please note that if both jobIds and jobQuery are provided then retries will be set on the union of those sets.
+Please note that if both jobIds and jobQuery are provided, then retries will be set on the union of these sets.

 ## Response Body